-316.0 Air Photo Interpretation and Remote Sensing of the Environment application to environmental problems and detailed land use analysis.
+316.0 Air Photo Interpretation and Remote Sensing of the Environment

-Prerequisite: a lower level geography course preferably 203.0, or permission of instructor.
+Prerequisite: a lower level geography course preferably 203.0, or permission of the instructor.

-A study of the principles and techniques of conventional air photo interpretation and satellite imagery analysis, together with their
+A study of the principles and techniques of conventional air photo interpretation and satellite imagery analysis, together with their application to environmental problems and detailed land use analysis.